 Arne Slot – Liverpool – Tactical Analysis

 Using the Goalkeeper

-Arne Slot is a big fan of using the goalkeeper in the build-up.
-Liverpool’s goalkeeper Alisson will often push up between the center-backs, giving Liverpool an extra man in the build-up phase.
+Arne Slot likes using the goalkeeper in the build-up.
+Liverpool’s goalkeeper, Alisson, will often push up between the center-backs, giving Liverpool an extra man in the build-up phase.

+Arne Slot – Liverpool – Tactical Analysis